carbonfx/netbeans-valaproject/README.md

-[CarbonFX](http://carbonfx.org) ValaProject - this is a plugin for the Netbeans IDE for Vala
+[CarbonFX](http://carbonfx.org) ValaProject - Plugin for the Netbeans IDE for Vala
 ===============================================================================

-While we have new great programming language named [Vala](http://live.gnome.org/Vala), there is a lack of support in popular IDEs of it.
-So this project is a try to allow comfortable Vala programming in the Netbeans IDE.
+This is a try to create plugin for Netbeans IDE to support comfortable Vala programming [Vala](http://live.gnome.org/Vala) is a new and modern programming language based on GObject type system.

 Feautures
 -------------------------------------------------------------------------------